Waterloo (blog post): Dismissal from AEI

 Murray called Frum's suggestion that donor pressure influenced AEI's employment decisions "fantasy".
-Frum had been "invisible" at the think tank for the previous three years, making only three posts to the group blog during that time and not participating in any other activities to further AEI's mission of spreading conservative thought.
+Frum had been "invisible" at the think tank for the previous three years, making only three posts to the group blog during that time and not participating in any other activities to further AEI's mission of spreading neoconservative thought.
 "Being a scholar at a think tank (or any institution) is not just a matter of acknowledging your affiliation in your books and op-eds."
 He speculated that Frum's departure had more to do with his increasingly tenuous association with AEI than anything Frum had posted on his own blog.

 On the liberal website Salon, Gabriel Winant found Frum's story found it unlikely that AEI's donor base was composed of the "small-town, middle-class Republicans" such as those whose representatives in Congress had been most vehemently opposed to the ACA.
 However, he split the difference.
-Brooks' offer to Frum to continue at the think tank without pay did support Frum's contention that donors had expressed frustration with having to continue funding his increasing divergence from the conservative movement's steadfast opposition to the administration's healthcare reform efforts.
+Brooks' offer to Frum to continue at the think tank without pay did support Frum's contention that donors had expressed frustration with having to continue funding his increasing divergence from the Republican movement's steadfast opposition to the administration's healthcare reform efforts.

-Other commentators from outside mainstream conservatism, and on the left, were not entirely sympathetic to Frum.
+Other commentators from outside the movement around the Republican Party, and on the mainstream left, were not entirely sympathetic to Frum.
 The American Conservative, an organ associated with the paleoconservatives whom Frum had denounced in National Review five years earlier, noted the irony of "[Frum] himself, now being purged", as did liberal commentator Matthew Yglesias.
 Winant too recalled that "Frum and his allies weren't just trying to drum some unsavory types out of the movement.
 They were also working at making it impossible for a Republican to oppose the party line on the crucial issue of the day."

 In The Nation, Eric Alterman made no mention of Frum's 2003 piece.
 But he noted that Frum "ma[de] ... an extremely inconvenient martyr for liberals" due to his past enthusiastic support and justification for the Iraq War.
 However, Alterman agreed that his ostracism had come for "stating the obvious: that perhaps GOP leaders had screwed up their healthcare fight because they were listening to the wrong people."